harish-shivaram/shilly-jekyll/_posts/2019-01-03-a-book-a-week.md

 date: 2019-01-03
 image: /images/blog/3100.jpg
 layout: post
-excerpt: A new year challenge
+description: A new year challenge
 ---

 New year's resolutions are silly.